Web servers are used for hosting websites and data for web applications. In this article, we explain a web server and how it works.

 As people began to realize the effectiveness of transferring data across what is now known as the internet, multiple operating systems began to develop so that all could exchange data using computers.

-What is a Web Server
+What is a Web Server?

-On the software side, a web server is computer software that uses the Hypertext Transfer Protocol, commonly known as HTTP, to store, process and deliver web pages to the users.
+On the software side, a web server is computer software that uses the Hypertext Transfer Protocol, commonly known as HTTP, to store, process, and deliver web pages to the users.

-For a website to be available to everyone, it need to be stored or “hosted” on a computer that is connected to the internet.
+For a website to be available to everyone, it needs to be stored or “hosted” on a computer connected to the internet.
 Such a computer is known as a web server.

-So the term “web server” refers to both hardware and software, but often refers only to the HTTP server software in the machine, which provides the website functionality.
+So the term “webserver” refers to both hardware and software but often refers only to the HTTP server software in the machine, which provides the website functionality.

-To put things simply, the main job of a web server is to display the website content through storing, processing and delivering web pages to users.
+To put things simply, the main job of a web server is to display the website content through storing, processing, and delivering web pages to users.

-How a Web Server Works
+How Does a Web Server Work?

 When someone sits down at a computer and enters an address (URL) like

-When a browser asks for a page through the web server, the process goes through many steps.
-A DNS (Domain Name Server) converts this address to an IP address.
-Once the browser identifies the IP address of the server hosting the requested URL, it sends an HTTP request to it.
+First, a DNS (Domain Name Server) converts this address to an IP address.
+Then, once the browser identifies the IP address of the server hosting the requested URL, it sends an HTTP request to it.

 A web server communicates with a web browser using the Hypertext Transfer Protocol (HTTP).
 Hypertext Transfer Protocol is the set of rules for transferring files over the web.
 The web server understands the URLs and the HTTP.

 This entire exchange is mediated by the browser and server talking to each other using HTTP.
-Generally the whole process happens so quickly it’s hardly even noticeable as users navigate from page to page.
+Generally, the whole process happens so quickly it’s hardly even noticeable as users navigate from page to page.